menu

 Living in Albany

 Albany is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 19,415 people and eight constituent neighborhoods, Albany is the 316th largest community in California.
-Albany has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 19,415 people and eight associated neighborhoods, Albany is the 316th largest community in California.
+Much of the housing stock in Albany was built prior to World War II, making it one of the older and more historic cities in the country.

 Albany home prices are not only among the most expensive in California, but Albany real estate also consistently ranks among the most expensive in America.